Growth & Care

 White Nanking Cherry is clothed in stunning fragrant white flowers along the branches in early spring, which emerge from distinctive shell pink flower buds before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The fuzzy pointy leaves turn yellow in fall.
 The fruits are showy white drupes carried in abundance in mid summer.

 This is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance plant, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.

 Aside from its primary use as an edible, White Nanking Cherry is sutiable for the following landscape applications:

 Mass Planting, Hedges/Screening, General Garden Use, Orchard/Edible Landscaping

 White Nanking Cherry is a medium-sized shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces small white round fruit (technically 'drupes') which are usually ready for picking in mid summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a juicy texture.